tchestnut85/employee-tracker/README.md

   ![License](https://img.shields.io/badge/License%3A-MIT-green.svg)

   ## Description
-  This is a command line application using a SQL database to create, read, update and delete employee data.
+  Employee Tracker is a Node command line application using a SQL database to view and manage employee data using CRUD methods.
+You can view and change data for employees, roles and departments.

+  This app was created using MySQL for the SQL database and Inquirer to prompt questions in the command line.

   #### Screenshots of the app: